 I am a Ph.D. candidate in Computer Science at University of California, Los Angeles.
 My advisor is Professor Miryung Kim.
 Previously, I was a longhorn at The University of Texas at Austin.
-I received my bachelor's degree in Information Security from Huazhong University of Science and Technology (HUST).
+I received my bachelor's degree in Computer Science from Huazhong University of Science and Technology (HUST).